mia-platform/documentation/docs/development_suite/monitoring/resources/jobs.md

 You can delete a single Job by clicking on the **Delete button** on the last column of the Job table.

-You can also delete multiple Jobs at the same time, in this case select the checkbox on the left of the Jobs you want to delete and click on the **Delete Jobs** button that appears at the bottom of the table.
+You can also delete multiple Jobs at the same time, by selecting the checkbox on the left of the Jobs you want to delete and clicking on the **Delete Jobs** button that appears at the bottom of the table.

 ![list_of_selected_jobs](../img/jobs_list_selected.png)